 One of the things that Edmund and I found early on that we had in common was an interest in graveyards.
 We both enjoy meandering through the old graveyards, reading the history embedded on the stones.
 Often on a road trip when we spot an oldish looking graveyard we will stop.
-Strolling along the paths around the aging marble monuments to lives well-lived and read them aloud to one another.
+As we stroll along the paths around the aging marble monuments to lives well or short lived we read them aloud to one another.
 So enlightening.

-As they wander around through the gravesites, it must be something akin to looking at new houses and deciding where you want to live. sorta.
+I had the thought as they wandered around through the gravesites, it must be something akin to looking at new houses and deciding where you want to live. sorta.
 The other day Aunt Dor figured out that there really isn't any room for her, near "mother, Joyce or Miss Wilde" and she wondered aloud where she would be "planted", perhaps up there on the hill with Dad and Auntie Phyl? she questioned?
 I guess I better find out.”

 Funny how I have spent so much time there tending to the gardens I planted at the graves of those I have loved and miss in this life.
 And yet I wonder?
 Why do I do this if it no longer matters to them.
 They won't know if I do the upkeep or not.
 What do they know now that I don't know yet?
 They finally know the secret.
 Where are they?
 Is there a place?
 Are they all somewhere? or is it the beating of my heart that keeps them alive in my mind still able to make a difference in my life.